-- 2. Describe your history of managing federal funds.
+2. Describe your history of managing federal funds.
 The City of Covington has a long history of administering Federal funds.
 The Schedule of Expenditures of Federal Awards in the Single Audit Section of our most recent Comprehensive Annual Financial Statement list \$9,998,152 in Federal funds.
 Sources of federal funds include the Section 8 Rental Certificate Program, Community Development Block Grant, Emergency Shelter Grants, and the HOME Program, all from the Department of Housing and Urban Development.
 The City also has received Federal funds pursuant to the Intermodal Surface Transportation Efficiency Act, Local Law Enforcement Block Grant, and Brownfield Grant.
-There have been no adverse audit findings from our OMB Circular A-133 Audits and the City is currently not required to comply with special high risk terms or conditions under agency regulations implementing OMB Circular A-102. - 3.
-Compliance with U.S. EPA Brownfields cooperative agreements and progress reporting.
+There have been no adverse audit findings from our OMB Circular A-133 Audits and the City is currently not required to comply with special high risk terms or conditions under agency regulations implementing OMB Circular A-102.

+3. Compliance with U.S. EPA Brownfields cooperative agreements and progress reporting.
 Covington was the recipient of a 2000 U.S. EPA Assessment grant and cooperative agreement.
 The grant was closed and all funds have been expended.
 The City complied with quarterly report submittals, communication with U.S. EPA and annual financial reporting and closure requirements.
-All quarterly reports were submitted in a timely manner. - 4.
-Describe your plans for tracking and measuring your progress towards achieving the expected project outputs and outcomes, including those identified in Section I. The project manager and City staff will work collectively to administer the grant and ensure that tracking and measurement of progress is achieved.
+All quarterly reports were submitted in a timely manner.

+4. Describe your plans for tracking and measuring your progress towards achieving the expected project outputs and outcomes, including those identified in Section I. The project manager and City staff will work collectively to administer the grant and ensure that tracking and measurement of progress is achieved.
 Upon successful receipt of funding, the City will author a workplan as part of their Cooperative Agreement with U.S. EPA.
 The workplan will quantify measurable goals and budget and establish a timeline for completion of each milestone.
-Via each quarterly report required under the Cooperative Agreement, the City will track its progress in the following sections: (1) Status of Work Plan Activities (Commitments), detailing the status and timeline for activities identified in the cooperative agreement; (2) Deliverable/Work Products (Outputs), detailing reports completed and deliverables submitted to U.S. EPA; and (3) Program Measures of Success (Outcomes), detailing measures such as remedial planning completed, number of acres developed, and number of jobs leveraged.
+Via each quarterly report required under the Cooperative Agreement, the City will track its progress in the following sections: (1) Status of Work Plan Activities (Commitments), detailing the status and timeline for activities identified in the cooperative agreement; (2) Deliverable/Work Products (Outputs), detailing measures such as the number of properties assessed, number of properties with remedial plans, and number of acres developed, and number of jobs leveraged.
 The City will track progress on a monthly basis internally and communicate the progress with the Brownfield Task Force.
-The Task Force will serve as a means to keep the ball rolling and to ensure that proper consideration is given to all aspects of the proposed project.
+The City will also utilize its geographic information system to track site-specific progress associated the assessment and redevelopment of each site.
+The Task Force will serve as a means to keep the ball rolling and to ensure that proper consideration is given to all possible projects.